julianoventola/GoBarber/backend/README.md

 - sequelize-cli - Used to controll migrations
 - pg - Used to work with postgress
 - pg-hstore - Used to work with postgress and sequeliza
+- bcryptjs - Used to hash all passwords
+- jsonwebtoken - Used for JWT session auth
+- Yup - Used for schema (fields required) validation

 # Docker